Demoo969/nameco-microservice/README.md

 # nameco-microservice
-nameco-microservice-basics

   Its simply micro service code

+To run project use nameko run [name of cervice]